logscape/DockerApp/README.md

 # Intro

 Monitor resources of a  Docker host, its containers, and the processes that each container runs.
 Identify outliers and create alerts for your docker images and containers.
+The Docker App gives you visibility of your Docker Containers, the processes running in them and their resource utilization.

 ## Downloads